Holiday Plants: Which Are Toxic and Which Are Safe

 Mistletoe - Christmas Day

-Ingesting the leaves, berries, or flowers can cause acute intestinal and stomach discomfort.
-After handling the berries, it’s best to wash your hands.
-Keep away from children and pets.
+A sprig of mistletoe hung in a doorway is a beloved tradition, but the plant itself deserves respect.
+Eating the leaves, berries, or flowers can cause sharp intestinal and stomach discomfort.
+After handling the berries, it is best to wash your hands.
+Keep mistletoe away from children and pets, and hang it high enough that curious hands and paws cannot reach.

 Jerusalem Cherry – Highly Toxic